monash-human-power/raspicam/README.md

     With that done, `raspicam` dependencies may be installed using `poetry install --dev`.

+6. **Install and enable `systemd` services (optional)**

+    If you are setting up `raspicam` on the actual display Pis, enable and start the `raspicam` services so that `raspicam` begins on startup.

+    ```bash
+    # Install the raspicam services
+    ./service/install.sh
+    # Enable running on boot, and start running now
+    systemctl --user enable --now raspicam-orchestrator
+    systemctl --user enable --now raspicam-switch
+    ```

 ## Usage

 **Important:** *You must be in a poetry shell to run any scripts/tests.* To start a poetry shell, run `poetry shell`.
 You may exit the shell at any time with `exit`.